imaitland/imaitland/README.md

 [ÿo.com](http://ÿo.com)

-I am a research software engineer at JHU data science and ai institute.
+I am a research software engineer at JHU data science and ai institute and the scientific software engineering center.
 Previously, I worked as a software engineer at AWS and a variety of startups.

 <!--
 **imaitland/imaitland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.